How To Get a Better Breastfeeding Latch - Baby Chick

 YES: Bringing baby to you

 When baby has his mouth open wide, be sure to bring baby to you and not lean over to bring your breast to baby.
-I can’t tell you how many mothers I’ve seen lean forward and shove their breast in their baby’s mouth as soon as it opens.
+I can’t tell you how many mothers I’ve seen lean forward as soon as baby opens their mouth.

 DSC_0102